mrocklin/blog/_posts/work/2017-10-16-streaming-dataframes-1.md

 In the following example we build our CSV to dataframe pipeline that updates whenever new files appear in a directory.
-Whenever we drag files to the data directory we see that all of our outputs update.
+Whenever we drag files to the data directory on the left we see that all of our outputs update on the right.

 <a href="{{BASE_PATH}}/images/streaming-dataframes-files.gif">
   <img src="{{BASE_PATH}}/images/streaming-dataframes-files.gif"